vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/core/remote-debug.md

 weight = 5
 +++

-#### Remote debuging .NET Core application running in PCF Linux containers
+#### Remote debugging .NET Core application running in PCF Linux containers

 {{% callout %}}
 This process works best when application is scaled down to one instance